Oil flip-flops and shares are mixed after the US strikes Iranian nuclear sites

 The conflict began with an Israeli attack against Iran on June 13 that sent oil prices yo-yoing and rattled other markets.

-Iran is a major oil producer and sits on the narrow Strait of Hormuz, through which much of the world's crude passes.
-Closing off the waterway would be technically difficult but it could severely disrupt transit through it, sending insurance rates spiking and making shippers nervous to move without U.S. Navy escorts.
+Closing off the Strait of Hormuz would be technically difficult but it could severely disrupt transit through it, sending insurance rates spiking and making shippers nervous to move without U.S. Navy escorts.
+As a major oil producer, Iran may be reluctant to close down the waterway, which is used to transport its own crude, mostly to China.
+Oil is a major revenue source for the regime.

 “The situation remains highly fluid, and much hinges on whether Tehran opts for a restrained reaction or a more aggressive course of action,” Kristian Kerr, head of macro strategy at LPL Financial in Charlotte, North Carolina, said in a commentary.